Five things that surprised me about inpatient care

 What’s it like to go to hospital for your mental health?
 Tom shares his experience of being in inpatient care, and some of the positive experiences he had during a daunting and scary time.

 Going into inpatient care can be a daunting experience for anybody.
-Feeling confused, scared and worried are all emotions that might be going through your mind and body.
-You might feel as though there is nothing positive about being away from home.
-I can assure you there will be lots of things you will learn on your journey to recovery.
+It is totally normal to feel confused, scared and worried.
+You might feel as though there is nothing positive about being away from home, but I can assure you there will be lots of things you will learn on your journey to recovery.
 Try and just go with the flow and before you know it, you will be back in your own bed.

 Here are five things that surprised me about being in inpatient care:

-Self-confidence.
 You can gain a lot of self-confidence being away from home, and it may help you realise that sometimes the best “toolkit” you have is yourself.
-Although staying at home might feel like the better option, not having your family around as often gives you time for you to really learn “who you are”.
+Although staying at home might feel like the better option, not having your family around as much can give you a chance to learn about yourself.

-New friends.
-Meeting new people can be the worse thing in the world, as well as feeling trapped in an unknown place.
-But, I never thought I would gain friends from being in a hospital.
+Meeting new people can be the worst thing in the world, as well as feeling trapped in an unknown place.
+I never thought I would gain friends from being in a hospital - but I did.
 I still talk to them a few years on, and because we lived with each other at our worst, it’s become a very strong relationship of sharing problems and understanding each other.